Calibration of imperfect geophysical models by multiple satellite interferograms with measurement bias: Simulated examples

-In Example \ref{eg:simulation}, the GaSP calibration model is the true sampling model, as both the discrepancy function and the measurement bias are sampled from the GaSPs with Mat{\'e}rn kernel functions.
-In practice, some sources have bigger measurement bias than the others so we assume the variance of the measurement bias is different in Example \ref{eg:simulation}.
-Here we compare three models.
-The first and second approaches are the GaSP calibration and S-GaSP calibration based on the full data, where the discrepancy function is modeled by the GaSP in (\ref{equ:delta_GaSP}) and the discretized S-GaSP model in (\ref{equ:scaled_GP}), respectively, both with the Mat{\'e}rn kernel function in (\ref{equ:Matern}).
-The measurement bias functions are assumed to follow GaSPs in both models.
-Also included is the GaSP calibration model based on the aggregated data, i.e. the average value of all sources of data at each $ x_i$, $i=1,...,n$.
+We use Example \ref{eg:simulation_stack_bias} to illustrate that modeling the individual data is more accurate than the aggregated data when measurement bias exists.
+We record the performance of three models.
+The first and second approaches are the GaSP calibration and S-GaSP calibration based on the full data, where the discrepancy function is modeled by GaSP in (\ref{equ:delta_GaSP}) and the discretized S-GaSP model with the marginal distribution in (\ref{equ:delta_z_marginal_approx}), respectively.
+Here the GaSP calibration model is the true sampling model, as the discrepancy is sampled from a GaSP.
+We include S-GaSP calibration model to illustrate that the S-GaSP model has comparable performance to the GaSP model even if the true discrepancy function is sampled from the GaSP calibration model.
+Also included is the GaSP calibration using aggregated data, i.e., the averages of all sources of data.
+We draw $20,000$ posterior samples of the parameters for each approach, with the first $4,000$ posterior samples used as the burn-in samples.
+To reduce storage space, we thin posterior samples by ten times.